Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 - `J2KReader` implements a minimal HTTP client and a minimal JPIP-over-HTTP streaming client.
 It fills the memory cache of `JPIPCache` (an extension of Kakadu `KduCache`) from which the image decoding takes place.
 Once the entirety of the data for a resolution level for a frame is available, it is extracted from the memory cache and it is sent via `JPIPCacheManager` into the disk persistence layer provided by the `Ehcache` library.
 The `sourceId` of the dataset and the timestamp of the frame is combined to form universal identifiers. `J2KReader` is also used to fill the cache indicator of the UI time slider via the `CacheStatus` interface. `J2KReader` is implemented as a thread that receives from `J2KView` commands to read.
 It tries to read requested data first via the `JPIPCacheManager` before constructing and issuing a request to the JPIP server if not available in the persistent disk cache.
 Once all data is read, the HTTP connection is closed and the `J2KReader` stops listening for commands.

 - `J2KDecoder` is in charge for forwarding commands to `Kdu_region_compositor` to decode image data out of `KduCache` (wrapped by `JPIPCache`).
 The commands are issued by `J2KView` over a queue of size one to a `DecodeExecutor` which handles just one thread at a time.
 If a command is already queued, it is removed from the queue to make place for the most recent one.
 The `J2KDecoder` thread manages instances of `Kdu_thread_env` and `Kdu_region_compositor` in thread local storage.
 On demand, those are created, re-created (as a result of exceptions raised by the Kakadu native code during decoding), and destroyed.
 The `Kdu_thread_env` object is used to distribute the decoding work of the native code over all CPUs.
-The resulting bytes of `Kdu_compositor_buf` in native memory are copied one-by-one using `LWJGL` `MemoryUtil.memGetByte`, which was found to have the highest performance and to reduce the size of necessary memory buffers. `J2KDecoder` also manages a `Guava Cache` of soft references to the already decoded image data and, if the decode command received corresponds to an item in the cache, it immediately returns that item instead of entering the Kakadu processing.
+The resulting bytes of `Kdu_compositor_buf` in native memory are copied one-by-one using `LWJGL` `MemoryUtil.memGetByte`, which was found to have the highest performance and to reduce the size of necessary memory buffers. `J2KDecoder` also manages a `Guava Cache` of soft references to the already decoded image data and, if the received command to decode corresponds to an item in the cache, it immediately returns that item instead of entering the Kakadu processing.

 The decoded pixel data together with the associated information such as the metadata is constructed into `ImageData` structures which are handed over to the `ImageDataHandler`, i.e., `ImageLayer`.